nowitsabby/dark-rpg-nextjs/assets/srd/core/tests.md

 # Degrees of Success and Failure

 During a game, knowing whether a test has succeeded or failed is often sufficient\.
-There are times, however, when it is helpful to know just how well a character has succeeded at a given task, or just how badly he has failed\.
+There are times, however, when it is helpful to know just how well a character has succeeded at a given task, or just how badly she has failed\.
 This is of particular importance with social skills, such as Charm and Inquiry, as well as during some combat situations such as when firing an automatic weapon, which can score additional hits depending on the roll\.
 Measuring a character's degrees of success or failure is a rather straightforward process\.
 Once the percentile roll for the test is made, compare the outcome of the roll with the modified characteristic score\.
 If the roll is equal to or lower than the characteristic, the character has gained one degree of success \(DoS\)\.
-He also gains additional degrees of success equal to the tens digit of the target value minus the tens digit of the roll\.
+She also gains additional degrees of success equal to the tens digit of the target value minus the tens digit of the roll\.
 Conversely, if the roll is higher than the characteristic, the character has gained one degree of failure \(DoF\), and gains additional degrees of failure equal to the tens digit of the roll minus the tens digit of the target value\.

 # Extended Tests

 Occasionally, a character will attempt a task so complicated that it requires quite a length of time to complete\.
 In cases such as these, the Game Master can require multiple skill tests to complete the task\.
 This is known as an Extended test\.
 In general, each skill states within its description whether it requires an Extended test\.
-However, the GM should adjust the time represented by each test to best suit the situation and the needs of his campaign\.
+However, the GM should adjust the time represented by each test to best suit the situation and the needs of her campaign\.

 # Opposed Tests

 There are times when a character needs to test himself against a foe, and times like these call for an Opposed test\.
-In an Opposed test, each participant makes his appropriate test normally and whoever succeeds wins the test\.
+In an Opposed test, each participant makes her appropriate test normally and whoever succeeds wins the test\.
 If both parties succeed, the party with the most degrees of success wins the test\.
 If the number of successes is equal, then the party with the highest characteristic bonus wins\.
 If there is still a tie, then the lowest die roll wins\.
 Should both parties fail, then one of two things occurs: either the test ends in a stalemate and nothing happens, or both parties re\-roll until there is a clear winner\.
 Either outcome is appropriate and is left to the GM's discretion\.

 # Test Difficulty